mavendataguy/PDF_Reader_ScaleDP/README.md

 ScaleDP is library allows you to process documents using Apache Spark.
 Discover pre-trained models for your projects or play with the thousands of machine learning apps hosted on the [Hugging Face Hub](https://huggingface.co/).

-## Key features:
+## Key features

+### Document processing:
 - Load PDF documents/Images to the Spark DataFrame
 - Extract text from PDF documents/Images
 - Extract images from PDF documents
+- Create document processing pipelines

+### OCR:
 - OCR Images/PDF documents using various OCR engines
+- OCR Images/PDF documents using Vision LLM models

+### CV:
+- Object detection on images
+- Text detection on images

+### NLP and LLM:
+- Extract data from the image using Vision LLM models
+- Extract data from the text/images using LLM models
+- Extract data from using DSPy framework
-- Run NLP models from the Hugging Face Hub on text extracted from PDF documents/Images
+- Extract data from the text/images using NLP models from the Hugging Face Hub
 - Visualize results

 Support various open-source OCR engines: